fmalmeida/bacannot/README.md

 * Unix-like operating system (Linux, macOS, etc)
 * Java 8
-* Docker
+* Docker or Singularity
   * `fmalmeida/bacannot:{latest, kofamscan, jbrowse, renv}`

 This images have been kept separate to not create massive Docker image and to avoid dependencies conflicts.

 ## Installation

-1. If you don't have it already install Docker in your computer.
-Read more [here](https://docs.docker.com/).
+1. If you don't have it already install [Docker](https://docs.docker.com/) or [Singularity](https://sylabs.io/guides/3.5/user-guide/introduction.html) in your computer.
-    * You can give this [in-house script](https://github.com/fmalmeida/bioinfo/blob/master/dockerfiles/docker_install.sh) a try.
     * After installed, you need to download the required Docker images
+    * If using singularity you can use: `singularity pull docker://{docker image}`

           docker pull fmalmeida/bacannot:latest
           docker pull fmalmeida/bacannot:kofamscan